solo-io/workshops/gloo-mesh-2-0-eks-and-openshift/README.md

 EOF
 ```

-We can configure the `RouteTable` to send the traffic to a Virtual Destination which will be composed of the `productpage` services running in both clusters.
+Then, we can configure the `RouteTable` to send the traffic to a Virtual Destination which will be composed of the `productpage` services running in both clusters.

-In that case, it will always try to use the local version of the service first (avoiding cross cluster communications).

 Let's create this Virtual Destination.